A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 Snowcapped peaks hidden by clouds and sparsely coated by trees in their autumnal colors along Georgia's Military highway

-Mountain views along the Georgian Military Highways
+Mountain views along the Georgian Military Highway

 Morning